mapbox/mapboxgl-jupyter/docs-markdown/viz.md

 ## class ClusteredCircleViz

 The `ClusteredCircleViz` object handles the creation of a clustered circle map and is built on top of the `MapViz` class.
+Cluster radius and color are keyed on point density.

 ### Params
 **ClusteredCircleViz**(_data, color_stops=None, radius_stops=None, cluster_radius=30, cluster_maxzoom=14, *args, **kwargs_)